kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

 Yes.
-When disabled, you can not create `DeviceAttribute` with `list`-type values.
-And, existing `list`-type attribute values are just ignored.
-But, if specified attribute in `matchAttribute`/`distinctAttribute` is `list` type, allocation will be failed.
+When disabled, `DeviceAttribute` with `list`-type values can no longer be created.
+Already-stored `list`-type attribute values are not deleted and are still served via the API as-is; they are simply not read by `matchAttribute`/`distinctAttribute` constraint evaluation while the gate is disabled.
+So if the attribute referenced by `matchAttribute`/`distinctAttribute` is `list`-typed, allocation for claims using that constraint will fail (see [Version Skew Strategy](#version-skew-strategy)).

+This differs from CEL-based device selectors (e.g. `DeviceClassSelector`): a selector already referencing a list-typed attribute via `.includes` continues to evaluate correctly even after the gate is disabled, since list-typed attributes and `.includes` remain usable when re-evaluating an already-persisted CEL expression regardless of gate state.
+Only *new* selectors referencing a list-typed attribute cannot be created while the gate is disabled, symmetric to `DeviceAttribute` itself.

 ###### What happens if we reenable the feature if it was previously rolled back?

-`list`-type attribute values in `DeviceAttribute` and `matchSemantics`/`distinctAttribute` in `ResourceClaim` will be available again.
+`DeviceAttribute` with `list`-type values can be created again, and the non-empty-intersection/pairwise-disjoint semantics for `matchAttribute`/`distinctAttribute` in `ResourceClaim` are available again.

 ###### Are there any tests for feature enablement/disablement?